BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 Ownership/formal collar.
 The "wedding band" tier in some dynamics, long-term, often accompanied by vows or ceremonies.
 Some couples incorporate key rituals (e.g., the sub offers a key to the locking mechanism, symbolizing consent and access).
+In Gorean dynamics, collaring carries specific protocol and terminology rooted in that tradition's structure.

 -